appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/installation.md

 - Set the `Remote Storage` as `https://europe-west1-docker.pkg.dev`.
 - For the authentication section, should you should set `Username` as `_json_key` and `Password` as the content of the `cred.json` file.
 - For ssl, the recommended way is to use reverse proxy.
-- After you created the repository, you should add the below section to the `global.yaml` file with your repository url, username and password.
+- After you created the repository, you should add the below section to the `global.yaml` file with your `nexus repository url`, `nexus username` and `nexus password`.
+If you can access your nexus repository without authentication, you can leave the `username` and `password` fields empty and set `requiredLogin` to `false`.

 ```yaml
 image: